devmen131/xcommerce-monolithic/README.md

 **Starting point**
 - Clone this repository
 - cd final

-- ./gradlew build
-- There you go!
+Build with Maven (recommended):
+- mvn clean package
+- Run the app: mvn spring-boot:run

 **You need to install Docker, then run these commands**
 - docker pull redis